MTechLLC/migrate-lab/README.md

   - migrate_plus
     - Store migration as config entities
     - Import from JSON / XML
+    - Several non-core but still useful process plugins
   - migrate_tools
     - Run migrations from command line (drush)
     - Run migrations from web UI
   - migrate_source_csv
     - Import CSV data
   - wordpress_migrate
+  - commerce_migrate

 Note:
  - Other source plugins exist in contrib, but these are the most popular.
-- Of other note for running migrations: migrate_manifest
+- Of other note for running migrations: migrate_manifest, migrate_run

 <!-- .slide: class="align-left" -->
 ## Workflow

- - Create the config, only run a few? or,
+ - Create the config
+ - Import the config
- - Export the config
+ - Run the config
  - Modify the config
  - Import the new config
  - Run the config
+ - Rinse & repeat as necessary